 The Center's goal is to increase awareness of the uses of mathematics beyond the academic community.
 The Center's strategy for achieving this goal is to foster cooperation and interaction between the University and business, industry, government and other research institutions.

 The CAM Industrial Opportunity (CAMIO) is a significant initiative for achieving this goal.
 The fundamental goal of the CAMIO is to team faculty and students with an industrial partner and work towards a model or solution to a problem proposed by the partner industry.
-Successful completion of such a project is beneficial to all involved: the industrial partner is provided with a viable model or solution to a problem at very little cost, students earn major credit and invaluable real-world experience, and faculty members can possibly publish new results or build the foundation for the development of a new course.
+Successful completion of such a project is beneficial to all involved: the industrial partner is provided with a viable model or solution to a problem at very little cost, and students gain invaluable real-world experience.

 The Summer 2018 CAMIO project description and information on how to apply are below.